pulumi/compliance-policies/docs/public/index.md

 Policies are selected using any of the 5 metadata fields.

-* `vendor` holds the vendor's name to which the policy belong to.
+* `vendor` holds the vendor's name to which the policy belongs to.
 For example `aws` is for Amazon Web Services.
-* `services` holds the service name to which the policy belong to.
+* `services` holds the service name to which the policy belongs to.
 For example `s3` is for Amazon Web Services Simple Storage Service (S3).
 * `severities` for the policy severity.
 Valid values are `low`, `medium`, `high` and `critical`.
 * `topics` a set of keywords pertaining to the policy.
 For example `encryption`, `cost`, `backup`...